clasei/twinkle-circle/README.md

 ## How It Works
 The game initializes with a random circle lighting up, signifying the start of the sequence.
 As players progress, the sequence grows.
 To play, users should replicate the sequence by clicking on the circles in the correct order.

-### Code Breakdown:
-- **Initialization**: Located in `twinkleCircle.js`.
-It sets up the game board and particle effects.
-- **Circles**: Click events and the sequence mechanism are managed here.
-You can modify their attributes within the `circles` section of the script.
-- **Particles**: Enhance the visual experience.
-Adjust their parameters in the `particles` section.

 ## Installation
 `git clone https://github.com/clasei/twinkle-circle.git`